-Reactivity control is provided primarily by the M banks.
-The M Banks consist of several control banks operating with a fixed overlap.
+Reactivity control is provided primarily by control banks MA, MB, MC, MD, M1, and M2, which are referred to as the M banks.
+These banks operate with a fixed overlap.
 The bank worth and overlap are defined so as to minimize the impact on axial offset with control bank maneuvering and still retain the reactivity required to meet the desired load changes.

-The axial power distribution control is provided by the AO Bank, a relatively high worth bank.
+Axial power distribution control is provided by the AO control bank, a relatively high worth bank that moves independently of the M banks.